Volunteers-on-Wheels/vow-website/pages/volunteer.md

 ---
-layout: post
+layout: page
 title: "Volunteer with us!"
-permalink: /volunteer
+permalink: "/volunteer/"
 image: assets/images/thumbs_up.jpg
+featured: true
+featured_order: 1
+excerpt: "We're always on the look out for new volunteers to join our team and help make our critical deliveries and collections."
 ---
 We're always on the look out for new volunteers to join our team and help make our critical deliveries and collections.